 4. is written for an audience of young adults. (p.
 11)

 Blasingame’s (2007) definition of YAL highlights the main prevailing features of this type of literature and at the same time also highlights its merits for classroom use.
 In most cases, it can be seen as literature that speaks to young adult learners as it presents their worlds, in a mode of communication they understand and with them as the target audience in mind.
-For this reason, actions, experiences, views presented in the literature will most likely not seem remote to learners but something they can identify with on at least one level.
-For reluctant readers especially, this type of literature may be a way to show them that reading and literature can be pleasurable.
+For this reason, actions, experiences and views presented in the literature will most likely not seem remote to learners but something they can identify with on at least one level.
+For reluctant readers especially, this type of Young adult literature may be a way to show them that reading and literature can be pleasurable.

 Practical Applications